Home > Website Accessibility Statement

 If you have any questions about this privacy notice, including if you wish to exercise any of your rights, please contact info@censis.org.uk.

-Or write to: Marketing Team, CENSIS, 3rd floor, The Inovo Building, 121 George Street, Glasgow G1 1RD
+Our offices are currently closed due to COVID but mail will be checked weekly.
+If you wish to write, our address is: Marketing Team, CENSIS, 3rd floor, The Inovo Building, 121 George Street, Glasgow G1 1RD

 We are always looking to improve the accessibility of this website.
 If you find any problems not listed on this page, or think we’re not meeting accessibility requirements, please contact:

-We’ll consider your request and get back to you in 5 working days.
+We’ll consider your request and get back to you in 5 working days of receipt.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint please contact the Equality Advisory and Support Service (EASS) directly: